 Transforming Fights into Opportunities for Learning

-Here are some of the reasons that a perfectly nice, intelligent kid like Molly gets into fights with her mother.
+Here are some of the reasons that a perfectly nice, intelligent mother gets into fights with her daughter.

 Partly, it’s by accident.
 She gets caught in the struggle before she even realizes what is happening.
-In her hurry to call her friend, she forgot the rule about not leaving things around the doorway.
-Answering back when her mother yells at her is a reflex, not a thoughtful response.
-By the time she figures out that her mother really is angry, she is too far down the road in the fight to pull back from it.
+All she did was get upset when she tripped over her kid’s stuff.
+In her upset, she didn’t think about whatever her daughter might be doing at the time.
+Sounding angry when she is angry is a reflex, not a thoughtful response.
+By the time she figures out that this is yet another incident among many that is out of control, she is too far down the road in the fight to pull back from it.

 Partly, it’s a lack of skills.
-Molly doesn’t know how to pull back from a fight once it starts.
+Mother doesn’t know how to pull back from a fight once it starts.
 She doesn’t understand some basic principles of diplomacy or know the steps for negotiating.
-Lacking skills, she counters with noise and a threat.
-She can’t win this way, but at least she can make sure that she doesn’t lose.
+Lacking skills, she counters with noise and blame.
+She can’t win the battle but at least she can make sure that she doesn’t lose.